vladigleba/vladigleba.github.io/posts/gospel/confession.md

 God will never refuse to forgive a person who is truly sorry and genuinely asks Him for forgiveness.

-## How does God want me to live after I've been forgiven?
+## How does God want me to live after I’ve been forgiven?

 > When Jesus had lifted up himself, and saw none but the woman, he said unto her, Woman, where are those thine accusers? hath no man condemned thee?
 She said, No man, Lord.
 And Jesus said unto her, Neither do I condemn thee: *go, and sin no more*.
 {% ct 'John 8:10-11' %}